 Quantitative data can be expressed using numbers, which means it can be counted or measured.
 As opposed to qualitative data, it’s objective and conclusive.
 Examples of quantitative data include numerical values such as measurements, length, cost, or weight.

-Now that you know what it is and why it’s important, read on to learn the different methods you can use to make the most of it.
+Now that you know what customer research is, and why it’s important, read on to learn the different consumer research methods you can use to make the most of it.

 In a survey, you ask a series of questions to your customers regarding a subject or concept.

 You can conduct a survey in person, over the phone, through emails, or online forms.

 Here are some advantages of conducting customer research through surveys:

 - Quickly collect a ton of insightful data without the high costs.

 - The data you collect using surveys is simple to analyze.